Documentation

 Graph diagram views

 Similar to ER Diagram Views, we introduced with v5.2.7 the possibility to select and view in a separate tab a subset of vertices/nodes selected from the main graph diagram.
 This feature helps manage large models by focusing on a smaller set of vertices/nodes, by domain or subject.
 Vertices/nodes and their related edges/relationships may appear in multiple Diagram Views.
 Modifications made inside Diagram Views are immediately reflected in the main diagram and other views where present.
+This feature is often called "subject area" or "sub-model" in legacy data modeling tools.

 You may refer to this page for more details, section ER Diagram Views.